raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-05-26-emotional-intelligence.md

 ---
 layout: post
-title: "[Updating] Notes on Emotional Intelligence"
+title: "Notes on Emotional Intelligence"
 date: 2022-03-11
 comments: true
 categories: [ important, self, softskills, learning]
-abstract: "[Updating] Notes on Emotional Intelligence"
+abstract: "Master your emotions.
+No one will control you."
 ---

 #### Notes
+* Master your emotions
+    - No one will control you
+    - Control your life

 #### Intuition
 * mindfulness